e2thex/coachingGreatBooksCourse/README.md

 Each week the cohort will meet for a 1-hour workshop with the following agenda:

-* (20 mins) How did it go? - Discuss how practicing last week's habit went throughout the week, when we used it, whether it was effective, and what was challenging about it.
+* (~20 mins) How did it go? - Discuss how practicing last week's habit went throughout the week, when we used it, whether it was effective, and what was challenging about it.
-* (15 mins) Read the next section - Everyone goes to their book and reads the next planned section.
+* (~15 mins) Read the next section - Everyone goes to their book and reads the next planned section.
 This fixes the "I didn't have time to read" problem.
+  * One way to facilitate this is to have everyone turn off their camera while reading and turn it back on when they are done.
-* (15 mins) How will we practice over the next week? - Discuss how and when we plan to practice our new habits before the next workshop.
+* (~15 mins) How will we practice over the next week? - Discuss how and when we plan to practice our new habits before the next workshop.
 Questions or concerns about the habit we just read about can come up here.
-* (5 mins) Us the new habit formula (below) to document habit changes we will try.
+* (~5 mins) Us the new habit formula (below) to document habit changes we will try.
    ```
       When _____,
       instead of _____,